alx-rg/Advanced-Crypto-Accreditation/README.md

 ACCred is also planning to add new verification methods to its platform, such as biometric authentication and artificial intelligence-based verification.
 These technologies will further enhance the security and reliability of ACCred's digital credentials, making them even more difficult to forge or manipulate.

 In addition, ACCred is exploring ways to integrate its platform with other blockchain-based systems and applications, such as supply chain management and digital identity systems.
 By leveraging the power of blockchain technology, ACCred aims to create a more secure and trustworthy digital ecosystem for individuals and organizations around the world.

+Aspects of the project was based on : https://github.com/vanduc19it/generate_mint_nft